skrey/yellow-extensions/templates/blog/README.md

 To uninstall delete the template files and folder.

-Hot to use a blog?
+How to use a blog?
 ------------------
 The blog is available on your website as `http://website/blog/`.
 To make the blog your home page, set `contentHomeDir = blog/` in your system/config/config.ini file.
 Blog pages can be sorted by date, tag and author.